kiramclean/blog/site/blog/2021-01-19-becoming-a-software-developer.md

 ## Be a good student

 Lastly, once you finally land your first job, be a good student.
-Treat your first year or two on the job like paid education, not your chance to go in a show everyone how it's done.
+Treat your first year or two on the job like paid education, not your chance to go in and show everyone how it's done.
 You know way less than you think, and you have no idea what it takes to build functioning software systems, let alone to deploy or maintain them.
 Always be humble and eager to learn.
 Soak up every minute of attention you get from more experienced developers around you and learn from them.
 Not everything they say is wise or true, but pay attention and copy the things that work whilst ignoring the things that clearly don't.

 Learn how to ask good questions.
 Don't be afraid to ask for help, but before you do, at least try to figure out the problem yourself.
 Write down what you tried, and explain why you're surprised your attempt didn't work.